-Panama City is a place like no other in Central America.
+Let me say this now, Panama City in Central America really is a place like no other.

 The city is dominated by skyscrapers, a sign of how affluent and successful the city is.
 Everyone speaks English, even going as far to say “have a nice day” at the end of a conversation.
 Large air-conditioned shopping malls seem to be on the corner of every other block.
 Yellow taxis take you around with slow practised efficiency, each one kitted out with its own DVD player.